chidamodu/Pandas-practice/README.md

 # Pandas-practice
-I have planned to upload the codes (syntax) that I have found useful while working on datasets using Pandas
+Planning to upload the codes that I find useful while working on Pandas